Heavy metal music: Physical gestures

 When performing live, many metal musicians – as well as the audience for whom they're playing – engage in headbanging, which involves rhythmically beating time with the head, often emphasized by long hair.
-The il cornuto, or "devil horns", hand gesture was popularized by vocalist Ronnie James Dio during his time with the bands Black Sabbath and Dio.
+The sign of the horns hand gesture was popularized by vocalist Ronnie James Dio during his time with the bands Black Sabbath and Dio.
 Although Gene Simmons of Kiss claims to have been the first to make the gesture on the 1977 Love Gun album cover, there is speculation as to who started the phenomenon.

 Attendees of metal concerts do not dance in the usual sense.
-It has been argued that this is due to the music's largely male audience and "extreme heterosexualist ideology".
 Two primary body movements used are headbanging and an arm thrust that is both a sign of appreciation and a rhythmic gesture.
 The performance of air guitar is popular among metal fans both at concerts and listening to records at home.
 According to Deena Weinstein, thrash metal concerts have two elements that are not part of the other metal genres: moshing and stage diving, which "were imported from the punk/hardcore subculture".
 Weinstein states that moshing participants bump and jostle each other as they move in a circle in an area called the "pit" near the stage.
 Stage divers climb onto the stage with the band and then jump "back into the audience".